 There are few road hazards more treacherous and harsh than snow, ice, and salt.
 Snow and ice pose their obvious dangers when driving, but can lead to an increased chance of fading paint.
 When coupled with salt, your vehicle’s frame and body panels can begin to rust.

 The best way to defend your vehicle against these elements is with carnauba wax, paint sealant, or ceramic coating.
 Providing an additional protective layer over your paint in the winter months can reduce the effects of snow and salt, and help prevent rust that could ruin the look, value, and structural integrity of your vehicle.

 Snow and salt aren’t your only worries, either!
-Falling leaves and pine straw leave behind mold spores and tree sap that can latch on to your paint.
+Falling leaves and pine straw leave behind mold spores and tree sap that can damage your car paint.
 Thankfully, Spiffy can help you there too!
 Be sure to book your wax, paint sealant, or Diamond Plate service before the winter months to ensure your vehicle is protected year-round.

 With the dangers of winter driving, come the joys of the holiday season.
 Don’t spend time worrying about your car.
 Let Spiffy take care of it so you can get back to spreading some holiday cheer, and completing your holiday shopping list!

 First time customers can take $20 off their first service today!